tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

-to execute query it's necessary to get access to user data - for this to happen user must authenticate himself (log in) and approve [scopes](#scopes) application (either default one or pumba) is requesting.
+to execute query it's necessary to get access to user data - for this to happen user must authenticate himself (log in) and approve [scopes](#scope) application (either default one or pumba) is requesting.

-currently all user counters (that is user data) are stored in `re***2015@gmail.com` account - it's necessary to log in as that user when Google account login screen is displayed.

 **NOTE**: beware of the situation when user is already logged (either in Chrome
-          browser and on website) and this is wrong user - log out in this case.
+          browser or on website) and this is wrong user - log out in this case.

+### using APIs Explorer in pumba

-next user data are retrieved.
+in pumba user counters are created in:

+- `re***2015@gmail.com` account - primary counters (for visits/visitors statistics)
+- `re***.counter@gmail.com` account - MCF counters (for assisted conversions statistics)

+consequently it's necessary to log in one of these accounts (when Google account login screen is displayed) to get access to:

+- information related to user counters (e.g. goals)
+- and counter statistics itself

 ## API usage workflow